ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

       - golf
   - name: Michele Barnes
     jobtitle: Sales Administrator
-    bio: >-
-      Michele is our bubbly sales office administrator who covers a variety of roles including, processing customer orders and dealing with customer queries.

-      Michele is a devoted grandmother and loves to read and knit.
+    bio: Michele is our bubbly sales office administrator who covers a variety of responsible roles including, processing customer orders and dealing with customer queries.
+She is a devoted grandma and a real bookworm.
     image: /img/team11-1-.png
     interests:
       - reading